jqn/vagrant-chef-dlamp/README.markdown

 # What
-VirtualBox Vagrant Chef Drupal install
+VirtualBox Vagrant Chef BDD install

 # How